aletheon/eleutherios-website/README.md

 The current version of Eleutherios provides basic tooling such as creating a forum, creating a sub-forum, creating a service, searching for forums or services, and purchasing services.

-Over-time Eleutherios will evolve into a PAAS (Platform-as-a-service) or cloud architecture, enabling service providers to operate their business through the platform at scale.
+Over-time Eleutherios will evolve into a PAAS (Platform-as-a-service) or cloud architecture, enabling service providers to operate their business at scale.

 #### Current features: